WillHord/SimpleWordleSolver/README.md

 # SimpleWordleSolver

-An an easy way to cheat in Wordle
+An easy way to cheat in Wordle

 ## Description
 SimpleWordleSolver is a Python-based program designed to help player's cheat in the game [Wordle](https://www.nytimes.com/games/wordle/index.html).
 It utilizes a Trie data structure and the Curses library to effeciently search for the optimal solution and run completely in the Terminal while still having an appealing interface.